Central Asia Group Tour 2025-2027

 • Visa support for Turkmenistan tourist visa;

-• National folklore show in Bukhara on Day 9;
+• National folklore show in Bukhara on Day 9, tea/coffee breaks on Day 6, 9, 13;

-• Meals: welcome lunch in Almaty on Day 2, lunch at home of a local family in Don-Aryk on Day 4, lunch and dinner at Seven Lakes on Day 6, lunch in Mary on Day 10, lunch in Ashgabat on Day11, camp style dinner at Darvaza on Day 11, dinner in Khiva on Day 13;
+• Meals: welcome lunch in Almaty on Day 2, lunch at home of a local family in Don-Aryk on Day 4, lunch at Seven Lakes and dinner in Penjikent on Day 7, lunch in Ashgabat on Day 11, camp style dinner at Darvaza on Day 11, dinner in Khiva on Day 13.

 • Full board (lunches and dinners);